Alex079/vscode-avr-helper/README.md

 Displayed as `AVR`

 This is the starting point to configure build system.
-- Makefiles are created when this item is clicked
+- C/C++ extension configuration file is created when this item is activated
 - Step 1: choose avr-gcc executable file
 - Step 2: choose avrdude executable file
 - Step 3: choose avrdude.conf